onyx-and-iris/voicemeeter-api-ruby/README.md

 # Ruby Wrapper for Voicemeeter API
-The purpose of this wrapper is to provide an easy-to-use flexible layer of abstraction over the C API provided with the Voicemeeter virtual mixing console.
+The purpose of this wrapper is to provide an easy-to-use, flexible layer of abstraction over the C API provided with the Voicemeeter virtual mixing console.
 ## Tested against
 - Basic 1.0.7.8
 - Banana 2.0.5.8